Section 29: West Conesville to Doney Hollow

-0.90 On the left is the former site of the Gilboa Settlement.
+0.90 Reach the Gilboa-Conesville Central School on the right side of the road.
+To the left is the former site of the Gilboa Settlement.
 From 1840 to 1869, a cotton mill, tannery, church and cemetery stood on the ground that is now covered by the Schoharie Reservoir.
-On the right is the Gilboa–Conesville Central School.

-1.20 Opposite the school playground turn left into the woods.
+1.15 Opposite the school playground, turn left into the woods.

-1.30 New York City DEP property line.
+1.25 Reach the NYC DEP watershed land property line.
 Follow the property line for a short distance and continue downhill through mixed woods.

-1.60 Reach the intersection of Route 990V and Flat Creek Road, near the Gilboa Town Hall and Post Office.
-On the right, a few yards past the town hall, is an exhibit of fossilized trees.
-They were discovered while constructing the Schoharie Reservoir.
+1.55 Reach the intersection of Route 990V and Flat Creek Road, near the Gilboa Town Hall and Post Office.
+On the right, just past the town hall, is an exhibit of fossilized trees that were discovered while constructing the Schoharie Reservoir.
 The Long Path continues along NY Route 990V, which curves left and goes downhill.